 Participating Providers agree to accept the Allowable Amount as payment in full for Covered Services, except as stated in the Exception for other coverage and Reductions - third party liability sections.
-When you see a Participating Provider, you are responsible for:
+When you see a Participating Provider, you are responsible for your Cost Share.